joshuafontany/TW5-Bob/Configuration.md

 - `autoUnloadWikis` if this is set to `true` than wikis with no active connections will be automatically unloaded from memory. (experimental, may cause problems)
-- `disableBrowserAlerts` if this is set to `true` than no alerts are sent to the browser wikis.
+- `disableBrowserAlerts` if this is set to `yes` than no alerts are sent to the browser wikis.
 This can also be set on a per-wiki basis in the control panel.
 - `disableFileWatchers` if this is set to `yes` than the file system monitor